 Loans: Loans are carried at their principal amount outstanding net of any unearned income, cumulative charge-offs, unamortized deferred fees and costs on originated loans, and unamortized premiums or discounts on purchased loans and unamortized adjustments to fair value on loans acquired through merger.
 Loan interest is accrued and credited to interest income based upon the daily principal amount outstanding.
 Origination fees, net of direct loan origination costs, are deferred and recognized over the life of the loan as an adjustment to net interest income.
+Throughout this Annual Report, there may be references to loan volume which is defined as loan principal plus accrued interest receivable.

-Generally we place loans in nonaccrual status when principal or interest is delinquent for 90 days or more (unless the loan is adequately secured and in the process of collection) or circumstances indicate that full collection is not expected.
+Generally, we place loans in nonaccrual status when principal or interest is delinquent for 90 days or more (unless the loan is adequately secured and in the process of collection) or circumstances indicate that full collection is not expected.

-When a loan is placed in nonaccrual status and the interest is determined to be both uncollectible and the loss is known, we reverse current year accrued interest to the extent principal plus accrued interest before the transfer exceeds the net realizable value of the collateral.
-Any unpaid interest accrued in a prior year should be charged-off against the allowance for loan losses.
+When a loan is placed in nonaccrual status and the interest is determined to be both uncollectible and the loss is known, we reverse current year accrued interest to the extent principal plus accrued interest exceeds the net realizable value of the collateral prior to reclassification.
+When we deem a loan to be uncollectible, we charge the loan principal and prior year(s) accrued interest against the allowance for loan losses.
+Subsequent recoveries, if any, are added to the allowance for loan losses.
 Any cash received on nonaccrual loans is applied to reduce the recorded investment in the loan, except in those cases where the collection of the recorded investment is fully expected and certain other criteria are met.
 In these circumstances interest is credited to income when cash is received.
 Loans are charged-off at the time they are determined to be uncollectible.
-Nonaccrual loans may be returned to accrual status when principal and interest are current, the customer's ability to fulfill the contractual payment terms is fully expected, and, if the loan was past due when placed in nonaccrual status, the loan has evidence of sustained performance in making on-time contractual payments.
+Nonaccrual loans may be returned to accrual status when principal and interest are current, and, if the loan was past due when placed in nonaccrual status, the loan has evidence of sustained performance in making on-time contractual payments (typically based on payment frequency).

-In situations where, for economic or legal reasons related to the borrower's financial difficulties, we grant a concession for other than an insignificant period of time to the borrower that we would not otherwise consider, the related loan is classified as a troubled debt restructuring, also known as a formally restructured loan for regulatory purposes.
+In situations where, for economic or legal reasons related to the borrower's financial difficulties, we grant a concession for other than an insignificant period of time to the borrower that we would not otherwise consider, the related loan is classified as a troubled debt restructuring (TDR), also known as a formally restructured loan for regulatory purposes.
 A concession is generally granted in order to minimize economic loss and avoid foreclosure.
 Concessions vary by program and borrower and may include interest rate reductions, term extensions, payment deferrals, or an acceptance of additional collateral in lieu of payments.
 In limited circumstances, principal may be forgiven.
-Loans classified as troubled debt restructurings are considered risk loans (as defined below).
-There may be modifications made in the normal course of business that would not be considered troubled debt restructurings (TDRs).
+Loans classified as TDRs are considered risk loans (as defined below).
+There may be modifications made in the normal course of business that would not be considered TDRs.